SWGEmu-Community-Contributions/DevEnv/README.md

 createdb - mysql table, user, and pwd tool.
 Ref: (http://jetpackweb.com/blog/2009/07/20/bash-script-to-create-mysql-database-and-user/)

-setup - dl and install scripts
+idlc - idlc install tool

-godmode - sets acct with ID=1 to Admin (15).
-Run after first acct is created.

 myip -  display the ip of the VM and login port for quick configuration of the windows client.